 APSU offers a thriving, student-focused music education program where you will learn how to teach by working directly with student musicians in a variety of outreach opportunities throughout your time in our program.
-In recent years, 100% of APSU music education graduates have either been hired as music teachers, or have been accepted into graduate programs.
+In recent years, almost 100% of APSU music education graduates have either been hired as music teachers, or have been accepted into graduate programs.
 Join us to see why we consider APSU Tennessee's home for music education.

 What will I learn?

 Music teachers are both professional educators and professional musicians; as such, your course work will prepare you to be a competent educator and exceptional vocalist or instrumentalist.
 All music majors take basic musicianship classes including music theory, ear training, music history, and music technology, and a group of general education courses that are required of all APSU students (English, Math, Science, etc.).
 You will also take private lessons with an applied instructor, and perform in any one of APSU's vocal or instrumental ensembles.
 Music education courses begin in the sophomore year and conclude with a semester of clinical-teaching.
 You will also take a group of teacher-preparation courses from the College of Education that prepares you to become a state-certified teacher.

 The Freshmen Seminar degree requirement completed by most students is APSU 1000.
 The course is delivered in a small-class setting with like-minded students led by a faculty member and a peer leader.
 The interdisciplinary course is intended to support first-semester students and provide them with a foundation for university success.
 Emphasis is placed on student engagement, university learning success strategies, support services, library literacy, financial literacy, and academic and career planning.
 The first class meeting of APSU 1000 during fall semesters is on Freshmen Convocation Day.